Authentic Cajun Gumbo

 - Make the roux.
 Pour in the remaining 1 cup of oil over medium-high heat.
 Once the oil is nice and hot, with one hand, sprinkle in the flour just a little at a time, stirring continuously with a wooden utensil in the other hand to prevent any lumps. *This is where the bulk of the tedious work resides, the roux.
 Reduce the heat to medium-low.
 Continuously stir the roux until it takes on a deeply rich, chocolate color, about 30 minutes.
 You’ve gotta babysit the pot, stirring constantly, so that the heat slowly builds in that nutty flavor without the bottom scorching and the roux burning.
 If that happens, your roux is no good and you’ll have to toss out and start again.

 - Build the gumbo.
-Once the roux is nice and chocolatey-brown, Add the browned chicken/sausage, sautéed trinity mixture, remaining 2 teaspoons of cajun seasoning, ground white pepper, and bay leaves.
+Once the roux is nice and chocolatey-brown, Add the browned chicken/sausage, sautéed trinity mixture, remaining 2 teaspoons of Creole Cajun seasoning, ground white pepper, and bay leaves.
 Then slowly pour in the chicken broth.
 Give the pot a good stir until everything is well combined.
 Increase the heat to medium-high and bring to a simmer.
 Then reduce heat to medium and cover the pot with a lid.
 Let simmer for 20 minutes.

 - Serve.
 Ladle cajun gumbo into individual serving bowls.
 Carefully add a little helping of cooked rice right on top of the gumbo, and garnish with sliced scallions or chopped parsley.
 Enjoy!